GehadSalemFekry/qrng/README.md

    - Use `visualization_analysis.ipynb` to visualize and analyze the results from different stages.

 ## Contact
-For any questions or further information, please contact authors .
+For any questions or further information,  please consult the report `QRNG.pdf ` or contact the authors .